Class: Tues/Thurs 12:30 - 1:45 pm in Correll 116

 Some nations have taken leadership in creating sustainable societies, and their actions are an opportunity for us to learn.
 Groups will be asked to give a 10-15 minute report on the policies of a country.
 You should focus on what actions are being taken to apply the principles of Energy Informatics, if at all.
 To avoid replication, get approval for your country from the instructor before proceeding.
 The following table lists the current status of presentations.

-Based on the class discussion about Photosynthetix's invention of LED lighting for greenhouses, answer the following questions.
+Based on the class discussion of Green greenhouses and the use of LED lighting, answer the following questions.

 The electricity and solar radiation files can be downloaded in feather format using a right-click.
 You should put these files in your project directory.